bigfatbrowncat/UBIBoot/README.md

 ## Changes in the **neobox** version

-1. Quite mode enabled for the kernel (avoinding console showing on the screen)
+1. Quite mode enabled for the kernel (avoidding console being shown on the screen)
 2. Cursor initially disabled